Visar mobilvy Skrivbordsvy

 Preliminary root cause: At this stage we do not have a definitive root cause.

-Next steps: Continue to investigate the underlying root cause and develop a solution to prevent recurrences.
-More information may be available at the VSTS blog: http://aka.ms/vstsblog
+Next steps: Engineers will continue to investigate the underlying root cause of this issue and develop a solution to prevent recurrences.

 Summary of impact: Between 06:09 and 09:10 UTC on 15 Aug 2016 customers using the Microsoft Azure portal or APIs in multiple regions may have experienced timeouts or failures when executing Service Management requests or operations.
 Existing deployed resources were not affected by this issue.
 Engineers identified high CPU utilization on a subset of Azure Front End nodes which was causing some requests to timeout or fail.
 Engineers distributed traffic across additional resources, and manually injected QoS mechanisms were utilized to mitigate the issue.

 Customer impact: Customers would have experienced increased latencies and timeouts for Service Management requests for the services impacted above.
 Existing deployed resources were not affected by this issue.